VDrift/vdrift/README.md

 Injecting Build Dependencies
 ============================

-Windows and Mac OS do not have any packages for some libraries required at compile time.
-These need to be placed below the git root of VDrift.
+Libraries that can not be installed need to present at the git root of VDrift.

 Injecting Build Dependencies on FreeBSD
 ---------------------------------------